 Playing multiplayer games on mobile phones can include live synchronous tournaments and turn-based asynchronous tournaments.
 In live tournaments, random players from around the world are matched together to compete.
 This is done using different networks such as Game Center, Google+, and Facebook.

 This is done using different networks such as Facebook.
-Some companies use a regular turn-based system where the end results are posted so all the players can see who won the tournament.
+Some companies use a regular turn-based system.
+This system has end results that are posted so all the players can see who won the tournament.
 Other companies take screen recordings of live players.
 Then they broadcast them to other players at a later point in time.
 This allows players to feel that they are always interacting with another human opponent.

 Acquiring Players for Mobile Gaming Online